otto-de/edison-aws/README.md

 The libraries are used in different projects at OTTO.
 It's purpose is to provide a common implementation for cross-cutting requirements like:

-* Support for Dynamodb-based repositories in case you do not like Spring Data
+* Support for Dynamodb-based repositories
-* An optional Dynamodb-based implementation of a JobRepository
-* An optional Dynamodb-based implementation of a TogglzRepository
 * Get property files from S3 to load secret properties
 * Reporting of metrics to cloudWatch